InspiredVoltage-IVolt/SimplMessage/README.md

 }
 ```

 That's it!
-The Wiki goes into more depth on
+The Wiki goes into more depth on different topics:
 * [Connecting clients to server](../../wiki/Connecting)

 * [Sending raw bytes using SimplSockets](../../wiki/Sending-bytes)
 * [Receiving raw bytes using SimplSockets](../../wiki/Receiving-bytes)

 * [Sending objects using SimplMessage](../../wiki/Sending-objects)
 * [Receiving objects using SimplMessage](../../wiki/Receiving-objects)

-, more options and expand this example.
-It will also Before we do that, however, we will first explore the functionality of the lower-level SimplSockets library.
-If you want, you can skip this part and go directly to the SimplMessage examples.

 Credits
 ===========